 Maryland's Economic Stabilization Act provides voluntary guidelines for employers on major workforce reductions.
 (Md.
 Code Ann.
 Lab. & Empl. §§ 11-301 et seq.).
-Notably, the General Assembly revised the law in 2020 to make such guidelines mandatory.
+Notably, the General Assembly revised the law in 2020 to make such guidelines mandatory, and then further revised it in 2021 to better conform it to the federal Worker Adjustment and Retraining Notification Act (WARN), although some significant differences still remain.

 Maryland's law applies to employers with at least 50 employees operating an industrial, commercial or business enterprise within the state for at least a year who are facing a reduction in operations.
-"Reduction in operations" includes (1) a relocation of part of an employer's operation or (2) the shutting down of a part or all of the operation that reduces the number of employees by the greater of 25 per cent or 15 employees over any three-month period.
-Under the revised law, such employers must give employees 60 days' notice of expected terminations whenever possible and appropriate, with the appropriate continuation of benefits, such as health, severance and pension benefits, to affected employees.
+"Reduction in operations" includes (1) a relocation of part of an employer's operation that results in the reduction of the total number of employees by the greater of at least 25% or 15 employees or (2) the shutting down of a part or all of the operation that reduces the number of employees by the greater of 25 per cent or 15 employees over any three-month period.
+Under the revised law, such employers must give employees 60 days' notice of expected terminations, with the appropriate continuation of benefits, such as health, severance and pension benefits, to affected employees.
 In addition, employers may ask for assistance from the Dislocation Services Unit of the Maryland Department of Labor, which provides services to help mitigate the impact on affected employees.
+There are exceptions to the 60-day notice requirement where the employer is actively seeking capital that would prevent or postpone the reduction or in the case of a natural disaster, although notice must still be provided as soon as practicable.
+Unlike federal law, there is no exception for unforeseen business circumstances.

-The required notice must be provided to: all employees in the affected workplace; any representative or bargaining agency representing those employees (i.e., a union); Maryland's Dislocated Worker Unit; and all elected officials in the jurisdiction where the affected workplace is located.
-It must include: the name and address of the affected workplace; a supervisor's name, telephone number and email address to contact for further information; a statement explaining whether the reduction in operations is expected to be temporary or permanent, and whether the workplace is expected to shut down; and the expected date the reduction in operations will begin.
+The required notice must be provided to: all employees in the affected workplace; any representative or bargaining agency representing those employees (i.e., a union); Maryland's Dislocated Worker Unit; and the chief elected official in the jurisdiction where the affected workplace is located.
+It must include: the name and address of the affected workplace; a company official's name, telephone number and email address to contact for further information; a statement explaining whether the reduction in operations is expected to be temporary or permanent, and whether the workplace is expected to shut down; and the expected date the reduction in operations will begin.